WEST CHICAGO POLICE DEPARTMENT

 Claim forms are available at the West Chicago Police Department or by contacting the Graffiti Control Program hotline at (630) 231-1711.
 The Spray and Pay Claim Form is also available online.

 The West Chicago Police Department has established an Explorer Post to offer young men and women an insight into the field of law enforcement.
 Explorers will receive in depth, first hand experience in all things police related.
 Some possible training topics include: traffic stops, first aid, use of force, crime scene investigation, special operations.
-In order to be an Explorer, one must: be at least 14 (and completed 8th grade) or 15 years of age but not yet 21, live within the West Chicago School Districts 33 and 94 boundaries and have a genuine interest in law enforcement.
-Anyone interested can contact Community Relations Officer Robyn Nielsen at 630-293-2222 or RNielsen@westchicago.org
+In order to be an Explorer, one must: have completed 8th grade, be under the age of 21, live in West Chicago or a neighboring community and have a genuine interest in law enforcement.
+Anyone interested can contact Community Relations Officer Robyn Nielsen at 630-293-2222 or email@example.com

 Citizens Police Academy